SCAMPER

 Can "Rearrange" or "Reverse" introduce novel navigation schemes in web design?

-Yes, "Rearrange" or "Reverse" can introduce novel navigation schemes in web design, and encourage designers to think outside traditional layouts and conventions.
-When designers rearrange elements, they can create more intuitive and engaging user experiences.
-For instance, if they place navigation menus in unexpected areas, like the bottom of the screen, it can draw users' attention to less explored content.
-This can potentially increase engagement.
+Yes.
+When designers rearrange elements, they can create user experiences that are more intuitive and engaging.
+For instance, if they put navigation menus in unexpected areas—like the bottom of the screen—it can draw users' attention to content that’s less explored.
+This is something that can, potentially, increase engagement.

-If designers reverse the typical order of website elements, such as if they flip the menu and content placement, they can challenge users' expectations and create a memorable experience.
-This approach can highlight specific sections of a site or make the navigation journey more interactive.
+If designers reverse the typical order of website elements—such as if they flip the menu and content placement—they can challenge users' expectations and make a memorable experience for them.
+That can highlight specific sections of a site or make the navigation journey more interactive.

-However, it's crucial to balance innovation with usability.
-Designers who implement any novel navigation scheme should user-test it to ensure it doesn't confuse or frustrate users.
-The goal is to enhance the user experience with websites that are more intuitive and enjoyable to navigate, not to complicate the user journey.
+However, always balance innovation with usability—and after you implement any novel navigation scheme, be sure to user-test it to make sure it doesn't confuse or frustrate users.
+The goal is to enhance the user experience with websites that are more intuitive and enjoyable to navigate—not complicate the user journey.

 Take our Master Class How to Get Started with Usability Testing with Cory Lebson, Principal and Owner of Lebsontech LLC.